 Here is a whopping 50% discount for Pixpa: https://www.pixpa.com?ref=anton53

 If the link doesn’t work, the code is Anton15.

 Pixpa Account Types

-First of all, there are three types of website types you may have with Pixpa.
+First of all, there are three types of websites you may have with Pixpa.
 They are called “for photographers”, “for creators” and “for client galleries”.
 The latest one is good if you only want proofing galleries as the website itself is not included.
-The former two are similar but not same.
+The former two are similar but not the same.

 Pixpa For Photographers

 This type allows you to have all eCommerce modules to sell prints or digital downloads.

 This one, on the other hand, allows the selling of physical and digital products and services, i.e. t-shirts, e-books, calendars, workshops, etc. Due to the implementation, you can’t have both (prints and goods) at once.
 So, if you are like me – a commercial photographer (services), workshops teacher (services), selling e-books and selling prints, then you are in trouble.
 Pick what you want to sell more automatically.